RoRoselyn/Day-6/README.md

 # Day-6
+high Lights

 Searching for 10 online Games for the huddle.
-Watching Build Session last Friday and give feedback.
-Continuation of intern quest.
+Watching the Build Session last Friday and giving feedback.
+Continuation of intern quest

+Low lights

+Slow progress on the intern quest